oRazeD/PieMenusPlus/README.md

 - Mesh Align
 - Save

-## Made for industry artists
+# Made for industry artists and advanced hobbyists
 Pie menus are by far the most efficient way to interact within the Blender viewport.
 The built-in pie menu add-on is good, but it doesn't consider certain aspects of modern modeling workflows.
-There is a ton of extremely useful operators that deserve to exist within pies that are simply left out in the default and built-in add-on pies, forcing you to sift through dropdowns or use the operator search.
+There is a ton of extremely useful operators that deserve to exist within pies that are simply left out in the default and built-in add-on pies, forcing you to compromise and sift through dropdowns or use the operator search.

-## Built-in add-on integration
+# Built-in add-on integration
 Some functionality is locked behind optional add-ons you can enable within Blender.
 This add-on attempts to fill some of the gaps where this extra functionality lacks pie support, while staying true a "vanilla" experience.

-## Non-intrusive default keymaps
+# Non-intrusive default keymaps
 Pie Menus Plus overlays keymaps over the standard Blender keymap configuration, meaning uninstalling will maintain the original keymaps.
 This add-on does not accommodate industry standard keymaps but you can use it at the minor risk of other keymaps becoming "conflicted".

-## Stability
+# Stability
 Pie Menus Plus is fundamentally stable due to its inherent simplicity.
 It often does no more than convert existing operators into a digestible menu of contextually relevant functionality.
 The only functionality potentially considerable as unstable is the [Extra Tools](#extra-functionality) I tend to integrate into the add-on for larger QOL workflow improvements.

-## Extras
+# Extras
 Pie Menus Plus is sort of my do-it-all add-on and as such has some extra goodies I've made that don't really have a home anywhere else, so I threw them in!
 Here are the important ones:

 ### Extended origin and cursor manipulation